 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.8

-It’s always been a bit of a mystery as to why the Golf Estate hasn’t sold in greater numbers.
-Maybe it’s because it’s not thought to be worth the premium Volkswagen asks over its hatchback sibling.
-Possibly it’s because small estate cars retain something of a commercial image about them, or maybe it’s simply a case of if you need a proper load-lugger, you’d be better off with Volkswagen’s larger Passat wagon.
+With families flocking to SUVs and crossovers, estate versions of regular hatchbacks like the Golf are becoming something of a niche product.
 Regardless, the Volkswagen Golf Estate is still a class act, thanks to its beautifully built interior, superb powertrains, sweet driving characteristics and excellent versatility.
 Just don’t expect it to be as desirable with used buyers, or retain its value as well as its hatchback brethren when you come to sell it.

 - Large and convenient luggage area

 The Golf Estate sits at the pricier end of the spectrum compared with most rivals, but thanks to its classy cabin and great driving characteristics, it feels like it’s worth every penny.
 All the engines are competitive when it comes to fuel economy and CO2 emissions.
 For example, the entry-level 1.0-litre petrol engine delivers great refinement with respectable numbers while the 1.6-litre diesel is the best for both CO2 and mpg, though not by much.
 A flavour of SUV all-weather ability is available with the all-wheel drive Alltrack version but it’s more expensive to buy and incurs something of a penalty in running costs too.